timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 The way I saw it, if Vim can make two-handed programmers significantly more productive, it must be even more effective for lesser-limbed coders.
 Even just cutting out the arrow keys would be a huge plus for me.
 I had finally found my motivation for learning Vim.

 The trouble is, learning Vim is *hard*.
 Not in the sense that any one aspect of it is particularly complicated, it's just that it does everything so differently to other tools.
 And there's a hell of a lot of it to learn.
-It's got hundreds of commands, a huge set of very-much-non-standard keyboard shortcuts (which behave differently in each of the several modes), its own proprietary programming language – it's even gone to the trouble of inventing its own vocabulary (seriously, words vs `WORDS`? `yank` vs `copy`?
-C'mon, Bram Moolenaar...).
+It's got hundreds of commands, a huge set of very-much-non-standard keyboard shortcuts (which behave differently in each of the several modes), its own proprietary programming language – it's even gone to the trouble of inventing its own vocabulary (seriously, words vs `WORDS`? `yank` vs `copy`?).
 It's particularly frustrating if you consider yourself pretty nifty with OS X's keyboard shortcuts and all the ins and outs of its UI/windowing/text-editing behavior, seeing as it's all completely different in Vim.

 In short, I found learning Vim to be a bit like painstakingly deciphering the operating instructions for some complex piece of disused Soviet military apparatus which, once mastered, you can then use to repeatedly punch yourself in the face at a far quicker rate than you would usually be able to manage.